O’Neills sportswear to lay off 900 staff

 It hopes to retain a small number of staff on a temporary basis to service existing customer requirements.

-He said he was aware of the strain this placed on many of our loyal and dedicated staff and we wish once again to convey our sincerest apologies to each and every employee affected.
+He said he was aware of the strain this placed on many loyal and dedicated staff, and the company wished to again convey its sincerest apologies to every employee affected.

-The SDLP MLA Daniel McCrossan said it was “vital” workers were given adequate financial support to help them through this “unprecedented time.”
+SDLP MLA Daniel McCrossan said it was “vital” workers were given adequate financial support to help them through this “unprecedented time”.